 How would she FEEL if she knew she was the one in control and knew what she could do to help herself?

 How much would it help her if she could bounce back faster, before the cycle gets going?

-What would it mean to you to see your daughter bounce back quicker vs seeing her dwelling on everything she did wrong, despite how much she does well?
+Wouldn’t it be great to see your daughter learn how to bounce back quicker vs seeing her dwelling on everything she did wrong, despite how much she does well?

-But, perhaps you already know, “changing your attitude” is NOT just matter of “flipping a switch,” especially if getting down and being hard on yourself has been your “default” for a while.
+Then again, “changing a perfectionistic mindset” is NOT just matter of “flipping a switch,” especially if it’s been the “default” for a while.

 Developing new skills, new ways of thinking, requires PRACTICE.
 Often times, it really helps to have some coaching and guidance along the way too.